isabella-riquetti/careminder/README.md

 npm run dev -w client
 ```

-The frontend should now be running at `http://localhost:3000`.
+The client should now be running at `http://localhost:5173`.

 #### Server (Backend)